damonlynch/showinfilemanager/doc/showinfilemanager.1.md

 directory the file is found in.

 **URIs**
-: URIs or paths of files or directories
+: URIs or paths of files or directories.

 **-h**, **--help**
-: display help message
+: Display help message.

 **--version**
-:  show program's version number and exit
+: Show program's version number and exit.

+**-s**, **--select-folder**
+: Select folder instead of displaying its contents.
+By default, when a URI or path is a directory and not a file, the directory itself is shown in the file manager.
+This option changes the default and selects the folder, displaying it in its parent directory.

 **--verbose**
-: display command being run to stdout
+: Display command being run to stdout.

 **--debug**
-: output debugging information to stdout
+: Output debugging information to stdout.

 # EXAMPLES
 **showinfilemanager ~/myfile.txt**
-: Open the system file manager and select *~/myfile.txt* in the user's home directory
+: Open the system file manager and select *~/myfile.txt* in the user's home directory.

+**showinfilemanager D:\\Documents\\\*.docx**
+: Open the system file manager and select all the Word documents in the Documents directory on the D: drive.

+**showinfilemanager -s /Users/***
+: Open the system file manager and select all the files and directories in the Users folder

 **showinfilemanager file:///home/user/first%20file.txt file:///home/user/second%20file.txt**
-: Open the system file manager and select 'first file.txt' and 'second file.txt' in the user's home directory
+: Open the system file manager and select 'first file.txt' and 'second file.txt' in the user's home directory.

 **showinfilemanager /etc/hosts /home/user/.bashrc**
-: Open the system file manager and select the hosts file in one file manager window, and the user's .bashrc file in another
+: Open the system file manager and select the hosts file in one file manager window, and the user's .bashrc file in another.

 # AUTHORS